 Once you get to Padar’s summit you’ll feel like you’re in Jurassic Park!
 And with the Komodo dragons it almost is dinosaur country.

 What To Pack For Padar Island

-As with any hike, it’s important to come prepared.
+As with any hike, it’s important to come prepared. – Especially on Padar Island where you will encounter a rare combination of sandy beaches and steep, rocky hills.
 Here are some things I recommend to pack for your trek: